Britain to hold inquiry into contaminated blood scandal which killed 2,400

 During the 1970s and 1980s, blood products supplied to the NHS was contaminated with viruses such as HIV or hepatitis C and infected thousands of people with haemophilia or other bleeding disorders.

-"However, I recognise for those affected these steps do not go far enough to provide the answers that they want to get to the truth of what happened," he told parliament.

-"In light of these concerns and a report of new evidence and allegations of potential criminality, we think it is important to understand the extent of what is claimed and the wider issues that arise."

-Families of victims will be consulted to decide what form the inquiry would take.
+There would be a consultation with families of victims to decide what form the "wide-ranging" inquiry would take, a spokesman for Prime Minister Theresa May said.

 The inquiry comes after leaders from all of Britain's main political parties, except the ruling Conservatives, wrote a joint letter to May demanding an investigation into the issue.